losephjambert/webapi-challenge/answers.md

 Describe a Resource?

+A resource anything you need to manage in order to build a system.
+If the CRUD operations are the system's verbs, then we can think of resources as the system's nouns.
+When handling resources, we should user one URI per resource.
+So if our system has users, all user related actions should happen at the same URI, e.g. `/api/users`

 What can the API return to help clients know if a request was successful?

 How can we partition our application into sub-applications?